kwcityhk/hkupop-legco/README.md

 * Quick sampling

-    - Assume you have install the pspp (or spss!)
+    - Assume you have install the pspp (or spss!); if not go to the section below on how to install it for mac, linux or windows
     - see a green bar, on the right see the green button
         - clone or just download the zip files
             - if you download you have to expand it
-    - under the pspp-run there is a sample spss synatx file (a file ended with .sps)
+    - under the pspp-run there is a sample directory call 1-sample
+        - there is a spss synatx file (a file ended with .sps)
-    - run that .sps file under pspp or spss
+    - run that .sps file under pspp (graphic mode or in terminal) or spss
     - use a text editor you can observe how to recode e.g. the age to group and do cross-tabulation
     - learn spss (or pspp) e.g.
         - basic:    [http://library.columbia.edu/locations/dssc/technology/spss_write.html](http://library.columbia.edu/locations/dssc/technology/spss_write.html) and